guytet/python/deadman_switch/README.md

 ```

 ### 3. Example Cron job
-run twice daily, 0900 and 2100, therhold set to 12 hours
+Run twice daily, 0900 and 2100, therhold set to 12 hours
 Hence, according to the app's code:
-- A warning will be sent after 12, 24 hours; if no ssh login will be detected:
+- A warning alert will be sent after 12, 24 hours; if no ssh login will be detected:
-- A critical will be sent at 36 and 48 hours, then no more.
+- A critical alert will be sent at 36 and 48 hours, then no more.
 ```
 0 9,21 * * *  root /usr/bin/python3 /usr/local/bin/deadman_switch//deadman_switch.py --threshold 43200 > /dev/null 2>&1
 ```